kurt-krueckeberg/23tree-in-cpp/notes/23tree.rst

 --------------------

 Recursive algorithms are used to traverse the tree in pre order, in order and post order.
 Each is a template method that take a functor that overloads the function call operator, and each is an inline method that calls a private method to do the actual work.

+The algorithm is nearly identical to the in order recursive algorithm for a binary tree except when a 3-node is encountered, when the middle child is descended after the left child and before its right child.

-Only the in order travesal algorithm is show below
+Only the in order travesal algorithm is shown below

 .. code-block:: cpp